iExecBlockchainComputing/katacoda-scenario/hello-world/step2.md

 `./apps/factorial 15`{{execute}}

-# Deploy the factorial app in iexec network
+# Deploy your factorial app in iexec network
 First login to iexec network with your ethereum address and obtain an access token

 `iexec account login`{{execute}}